jhucsf/spring2022/assign/assign03.md

 Assignment type: **Pair**, you may work with one partner

-**Late hour usage**: If you anticipate using more than 48 late hours on Milestone 3, please post privately (to instructors and TAs) on Campuswire to request permission.
+**Late hour usage**: If you anticipate using more than 48 late hours on Milestone 3, please post privately (to instructors and TAs) on Piazza to request permission.
 Note that late hours may *not* be used on Milestone 1, and at most 2 late hours may be used on Milestone 2.